Ferlab-Ste-Justine/openstack-zeppelin/README.md

 - It uses an hive metastore
 - It uses spark 3 in scala
 - It saves its notebooks in s3
+- It is only accessible by using its exported client and bastion security groups.
+This means that you'll need a reverse-proxy to expose it to the internet, which is a sensible assumption given that the provisioned zeppelin server serves over http, not https.

 # Motivation